trendct-data/occupation-wages-states/stories/story_PA.md

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in Pennsylvania was among <span class='occ_title_em'>Sewers, hand</span>.
+The biggest decline for any job category in Pennsylvania was among <span class='occ_title_em'>sewers, hand</span>.
 In 1999, there were 2,070 employees.
 But by 2015, that figure declined 93.72 percent to 130.

 The jobs that had gained the most employees was gaming supervisors.
 There were 2,220 percent more workers in 2015 as compared to 1999.
 Overall, the total number of workers grew from 50 to 1,160 in Pennsylvania.